 When you’re planning a European road trip, it can all feel a bit overwhelming.
 There are questions over what documents you need to take, do you need a green card, what gear do you need in your vehicle and are breathalysers STILL a thing?

-NOTE: This post has been completed updated in 2021 and takes into account all changes for driving in Europe after BREXIT and new French laws.
+NOTE: This post is updated and takes into account all changes for driving in Europe after BREXIT and new French laws.
 There have been some changes to both gear you need to carry in your vehicle, and to paperwork you need to carry.
 Details on both are below and all checklists have been updated to comply.

 Driving in Europe Checklist